Working to build a bigger and more connected biotech hub in the greater LA region.

 Gross receipts tax the total amount a company receives from all sources, without subtracting expenses or considering whether the company has a commercialized product.
 These taxes disproportionately impact companies with low or no profit margins such as small and mid-sized life sciences.

-It is common knowledge that there is a housing shortage in the Los Angeles area – the median price of a single-family home is $795,000.
-This represents an increase of 12% over the previous year.
+It is common knowledge that there is a housing shortage in the Los Angeles area – the median price of a single-family home is $823,500.
 Biocom California supports incentivizing the building of additional middle income housing units via a variety of approaches to accommodate our diverse and growing life science workforce.

 In regional markets throughout California, land available for life science development is scarce.
 Preserving industrial land for manufacturing, research and development (R&D), and distribution is vital to long-term industry stability and growth.
 We also encourage local governments to identify and incentivize physical areas for life science establishments where appropriate.